darklife/darkriscv/README.md

 compared with ISE, I guess Vivado is more realistic and, at least, it supports the new Spartan-7, which shows very good numbers (almost the same as the Artix-7!).

 That values are only for reference.
-The real values depends of some options in the core, such as the number of pipeline stages, who the memories are connected, etc.  Basically, the best clock is reached by the 3-stage pipeline version (85MHz in a Spartan-6), but it requires at lease 1 wait state in the load instruction and 2 extra clocks in the taken branches in order to flush the pipeline.
-The 2-state pipeline requires no extra wait states and only 1 extra clock in the taken branches, but runs with less performance (65MHz).
+The real values depends of some options in the core, such as the number of pipeline stages, who the memories are connected, etc.  Basically, the best clock is reached by the 3-stage pipeline version (up to 100MHz in a Spartan-6), but it requires at lease 1 wait state in the load instruction and 2 extra clocks in the taken branches in order to flush the pipeline.
+The 2-state pipeline requires no extra wait states and only 1 extra clock in the taken branches, but runs with less performance (56MHz).

-Regardless the synthesis performance, the *darkriscv* directly connected to at least two blockRAM memories (one for instruction and another for data) working in the opposite clock edges deterministically keep a very good performance of 1 clock per instruction most of time at 75MHz.
-However, it is not so flexibly, in a way that the 3-stage pipeline version enables use a single clock phase and, at same time, can work with wait states more easily (in fact, the load instruction always requires 1 wait state, regardless it is connected to a blockram or external memory).

-When running the "hello world" code we have the following results:

-- darkriscv@75MHz no-cache 0-wait-states 2-stage pipeline (2-phase clock): 392us
-- darkriscv@75MHz no-cache 0-wait-states 3-stage pipeline (1-phase clock): 500us
-- darkriscv@75MHz  i-cache 3-wait-states 3-stage pipeline (1-phase clock): 545us
-- darkriscv@75MHz id-cache 3-wait-states 3-stage pipeline (1-phase clock): 533us

-The instruction cache is working only in the 3-stage pipeline version and the data cache is working only in the simulation at this moment.
-The problem appears to be related to the blockram inference.
-Anyway, as long the caches work in the simulation, is possible measure the hit ratio in order to measure the efficiency: 91% for instruction cache and 68% for data cache, remembering that the data cache always miss in write operations.

 ## Development Tools (gcc)